hci-a-if-its-2019/assignment-3-otnayrus/README.md

 #### a.
 Description of Participant 1
 - Male, 19 years old
-- Currently studying at Marine Engineering ITS.
+- Currently studying at Marine Engineering (ITS).
 - Is the participant from the previous CI.
 - Selecting this participant because he is a novice, and have no experience in using Any.do mobile application.

 #### b.
 Description of Participant 2
 - Male, 20 years old
-- Currently studying at Information Systems Undip.
+- Currently studying at Information Systems (not ITS).
-- Selecting this participant to add perspective from a mid-skilled person, but doesn't have any experience operating this mobile app.
+- Selecting this participant to add perspective from a mid-skilled person in using varieties of software, but doesn't have any experience operating this mobile app.

 ### 2. Evaluation Script
 > Write the questions you ask and the instructions you use to direct the participants on what to do.